stackforge/libra/doc/api/api.rst

 are in an ONLINE status will receive and be able to service traffic from the load balancer.

+Nodes can be assigned a weight attribute that determines the portion of requests or connections it services compared to the other nodes of the load balancer.
+For example, if node A has a weight of 2 and node B has a weight of 1, then the loadbalancer will forward twice as many requests to node A than to node B. If the weight attribute is not specified, then the node's weight is implicitly set to "1".
+Weight values from 1 to 256 are allowed.

+Nodes that are assigned to a load balancer that is delivering data to a Galera database cluster may require a primary write node be specified to avoid database locking problems that can occur.
+For this case, a load balancer can be configured to use the special "GALERA" protocol type.
+When a "GALERA" protocol is chosen, all of the specified nodes must use the node "backup" attribute to specify whether it is a backup node or the primary node.
+There may only be a single primary node specified by setting the "backup" attribute to FALSE.
+All other nodes must have the "backup" attribute set to TRUE.

 2.2.4 Heath Monitors
 ~~~~~~~~~~~~~~~~~~~~